The ratios are in the shapes.

 Horizontal-frustum-cone

-The volume of a frustum cone can be calculated by subtracting the missing tip from the theoretical full cone.
+The volume of a frustum cone can be calculated by subtracting the missing tip from a theoretical full cone.

 H = frustum height